wyomingCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Not all ex-convicts are eligible for expungement.
 Eligibility depends on the type of crime they committed.

-If a record is expunged, then it is as though an individual has never committed the crime.
-No one in public will be able to trace the crime to him.
+If a record is expunged, it is generally treated as though the offense did not occur.
+No one in public may be able to trace the crime to him.
 Only law enforcement agents can see sealed criminal records.
-All rights and privileges that were stripped off a convict will be restored fully.
+All rights and privileges stripped from a convict may be fully restored.

 However, the public may still have access to information from public outlets and the mass media.
-For example, newspaper articles that were published during the time an individual was convicted and before the record was expunged may contain criminal records.
+For example, newspaper articles published before an individual was convicted and before the record was expunged may contain criminal records.

 What is a Misdemeanor in Wyoming?

 The state defines misdemeanors as less severe crimes.
-It sets the punishment of a maximum one-year prison sentence in a county or local jail, according to Section 6-10-101 of the Wyoming State Statutes.
+Section 6-10-101 of the Wyoming State Statutes sets the punishment of a maximum one-year sentence in a county or local jail.

 Unlike felonies, Wyoming categorizes misdemeanors into three different classes.
 These are: